-Small businesses are particularly vulnerable to not ensuring that they are collecting and analyzing the results of marketing and retargeting campaigns, but regular analysis, both during and after campaigns, must be a priority.
+Small businesses are particularly vulnerable to problems caused by not ensuring that they are collecting and analyzing the results of the marketing and retargeting campaigns.
+Because of this regular analysis, both during and after campaigns, must be a priority.

 In addition to giving you the tools to continue refining segmentation or improving the methods or targeted delivery, the resulting data is the most effective way to spot potential problems with an overall strategy, including content, web design, cart usability, etc.

-Careful analysis can show you exactly where in the process your potential customer is losing interest, or which particular page or content is inspiring conversions.
-It also gives you greater tools to define which of your visitors you retarget and improve your strategy based on their behavior or lack of responsiveness.
-Not only does this continue to improve your ability to create highly effective campaigns but also drastically improves your ROI in the long term.
+Careful analysis can show you the exact spot where in the process your potential customer is losing interest, or which particular page or content is inspiring conversions.
+It also gives you finer tools to define which of your visitors you should retarget and improve your strategy based on their behavior or lack of response.
+Not only does this continue to improve your ability to create highly effective campaigns but it also drastically improves your ROI in the long term.

 Not Stopping Low Performing Ads or Strategies

-If your data is showing that a particular test or segment is simply not performing, stop that section of the campaign until you are able to determine why it's failing.
+If your data is showing that a particular test or segment is simply not performing well enough, stop that section of the campaign until you are able to determine why it's failing.
 Keeping a poorly performing campaign running is not only detrimental to your budget and your ROI, but it can damage any positive association or interest that potential customers had with your brand.

-Retargeting is an essential aspect of a marketing strategy for any business competing in an already crowded online space for the attention of ever more savvy consumers and, used smartly with careful planning, it can mean the difference between a successful brand and a failed one.
+Retargeting is an essential aspect of a marketing strategy for any business competing in an already crowded online space for the attention of ever more savvy consumers.
+But if used smartly and with careful planning, it can define the difference between a successful brand and a failed one.

 Irina Kovalenko, CMO of SmartyAds